Table of contents

 - Understand what people think about your company, product, or campaign

-Key elements of comprehensive media monitoring in 2025:
+Key elements of media monitoring in 2026:

 - Data collection: Real-time gathering of mentions from traditional and digital media sources